The Best Religious Festivals to Experience Abroad

 8. Carnival – Brazil

-**When:** February to March.
-The exact dates change each year because they're connected to when Easter falls.
+When: February to March.
+The exact dates change each year.
+They tie to when Easter falls.

 Where: You'll find the biggest celebrations in Rio de Janeiro, Salvador, and São Paulo.

 Carnival started as a Christian tradition before Lent.
-Over time, it's become a huge cultural event in Brazil.
-The streets explode with samba parades, colorful outfits, and music.
-While it's not really about religion these days, Carnival still has some spiritual ties to the Lent season.
+Over time, it has become a huge cultural event in Brazil.
+The streets burst with samba parades, colorful outfits, and music.
+It is not really about religion these days.
+Yet, Carnival still has some spiritual ties to the Lent season.

 Why go to Carnival?